 For Canvas Help Desk Support, both colleges have daytime DE Coordinator/System Administration staff for onsite support.
 The free offering for these services from the Canvas contract is free Evening/Weekend support for all.
-Both Chabot and Las Positas suggested to give consideration to adopting the method during the first year migration cutover that Ohlone adopted which is to pay an additional annual fee for Canvas Help Desk support during the day as well as the free off-hours service.
+Another possibility is to give consideration to adopting the method during the first year migration cutover that Ohlone adopted which is to pay an additional annual fee for Canvas Help Desk support during the day as well as the free off-hours service.